-WWDC 2019 Starts June 3: iOS 13, New macOS and More
+Apple WWDC 2019 Preview: iOS 13, New Mac Pro and More

 Much of the focus at WWDC is on the nitty-gritty of Apple's assorted OSes, with developers digging deep into the code for software that runs on iPhones, iPad, Macs, Apple Watches and Apple TV set-top boxes.
 But the opening day of WWDC is highlighted by a keynote that Apple typically streams, in which the company reveals new features for iOS, macOS, watchOS and tvOS.

 WWDC tends to be pretty software-focused, but Apple has announced some new hardware at the developers conference in previous years.
 The 2017 edition of WWDC, for example, previewed Apple's HomePod speaker while also introducing a 10.5-inch iPad Pro, the iMac Pro desktop and updates to the MacBook lineup.
 This is why it's not a stretch to expect Apple to finally reveal the long-promised modular Mac Pro at WWDC, where it will likely be applauded by the developers in the auditorium who have been waiting for this revision.

 Apple's WWDC 2019 announcement contained no hints as to what's on the agenda for this June's conference, but last year's show introduced some unfinished business the company is sure to follow up on.
 At WWDC 2018, Apple announced UIKit, a developer tool that lets software makers more easily bring their iOS offerings to the Mac.
 Work with UIKit is expected to begin in earnest in 2019, so this year's WWDC will likely provide Apple the opportunity to show off some of the progress so far.

 We're almost certain to get a sneak peek at iOS 13, the next version of the operating software for iPhones and iPads.
 (And if Apple sticks with its strategy from the past several years, a public beta of iOS 13 will arrive a few weeks after WWDC wraps up.) iOS 13 is expected to add a dark mode that makes it easier to see your device screen at night while reducing battery consumption.